President - Diane Castillo

 Sylvia A. Marotta-Walters is a Professor of Counseling, Department of Counseling and Human Development, Graduate School of Education and Human Development (GSEHD), at the George Washington University in Washington, DC.
 Marotta-Walters’ research focus is on the spectrum of trauma and stress disorders, with a particular emphasis on the developmental consequences of trauma exposure and on diversity issues.
 A charter member of Division 56, Dr. Marotta-Walters publishes and presents on both trauma and resilience among adult survivors of interpersonal trauma of various types as well as combat trauma and more recently on survivors of international terrorism.
 Her most recent publication is on the use of mental health applications to facilitate EMDR treatment.
 Marotta-Walters is an associate editor for Psychological Trauma: Theory, Research, Practice, Policy, and was on the editorial board and associate editor for the Journal of Counseling & Development prior to that.

-Dr. Elizabeth Carll is the president-elect of the APA Trauma Psychology Division.
+Dr. Elizabeth Carll is the past president of the APA Trauma Psychology Division.
 She is a founding member and Fellow of the Division and also chairs the International Committee.
-Dr. Carll is a past chair of the United Nations NGO Committee on Mental Health and currently serves on its executive committee and also serves on the boards of national and international organizations.
+She is the founder and chair of the Refugee Mental Health Resource Network, an APA Interdivisional Project.
+She is a past chair of the United Nations NGO Committee on Mental Health and currently serves on its executive committee and also serves on the boards of national and international organizations.
 Her publications, advocacy, and practice focus on trauma, stress, and health; crisis and disaster intervention; and the use of media and technology to promote social change.